tugrulelmas/SubtitleToJson/README.md

 Converts subtitles to json with removing spaces and time details.

 ## Usage
 Run `python sub_to_json.py [subtitle file name]` this code and create a json file.
-If you want star and end time, you have to pass `t` parameter after the subtitle's name.
+If you want start and end time, you have to pass `t` parameter after the subtitle's name.

 ##Example
 test.srt: